Almost all orbits of the Collatz map attain almost bounded values: Introduction

 \subsection{Fine-scale mixing of Syracuse random variables}

 It remains to establish Proposition \ref{transport}.
-For $\alpha$ close enough to $1$, this proposition falls under the regime of a (refined) ``local wellposedness'' result, since from the heuristic \eqref{snn} (or \eqref{snn-2}) we expect the first passage time $T_x(\mathbf{N}_y)$ to be comparable to a small multiple of $\log \mathbf{N}_y$.
+Since the constant $\alpha$ in \eqref{alpha-def-const} is close to $1$, this proposition falls under the regime of a (refined) ``local wellposedness'' result, since from the heuristic \eqref{snn} (or \eqref{snn-2}) we expect the first passage time $T_x(\mathbf{N}_y)$ to be comparable to a small multiple of $\log \mathbf{N}_y$.
 Inspecting the iteration formula \eqref{s-iter}, the behaviour of the $n$-Syracuse valuation $\vec a^{(n)}(\mathbf{N}_y)$ for such times $n$ is then well understood thanks to Proposition \ref{rach}; the main remaining difficulty is to understand the behaviour of the $n$-Syracuse offset map $F_n\colon (\N+1)^n \to \Z[\frac{1}{2}]$, and more specifically to analyse the distribution of the random variable $F_n(\Geom(2)^n) \mod 3^k$ for various $n,k$, where by abuse of notation we use $x \mapsto x \mod 3^k$ to denote the unique ring homomorphism from $\Z[\frac{1}{2}]$ to $\Z/3^k \Z$ (which in particular maps $\frac{1}{2}$ to the inverse $\frac{3^k+1}{2} \mod 3^k$ of $2 \mod 3^k$).
 Indeed, from \eqref{s-iter} one has

 whenever $0 \leq k \leq n$ and $N \in 2\N+1$.
-Thus, if $n, \mathbf{N}, m, c_0$ obey the hypotheses of Proposition \ref{rach}, one has
+Thus, if $n, \mathbf{N}, n', c_0$ obey the hypotheses of Proposition \ref{rach}, one has

 for all $0 \leq k \leq n$.
 If we now define the \emph{Syracuse random variables} $\Syrac(\Z/3^n\Z)$ for $n \in \N$ to be random variables on the cyclic group $\Z/3^n\Z$ with the distribution

 then from \eqref{fn-def} we see that